svr-portfolio/Digital-Literacy-Project/README.md/README.md

 - task-4-email-etiquette → Emails and checklist
 - task-5-cybercrime → Case study and prevention checklist

----

 ## Task 1 – Infographic
-Created a digital literacy infographic using Canva covering safe internet practices and useful tools.
+Developed an infographic on digital literacy using Canva related to internet safety and digital tools.

----

 ## Task 2 – Digital Portfolio
-Created profiles on GitHub, LinkedIn, and Kaggle to build a professional presence.
+Developed a profile on GitHub, LinkedIn, and Kaggle to establish a digital profile.

----

 ## Task 3 – Platforms
-Solved a beginner-level coding problem on HackerRank and created a Google Form quiz on digital literacy.
+Solved a simple coding problem using HackerRank and developed a Google form quiz on digital literacy.

----

 ## Task 4 – Email Etiquette
-Drafted professional emails and created a social media checklist for responsible online behavior.
+Developed professional emails and created a social media checklist on responsible social behavior.

----

 ## Task 5 – Cybercrime Awareness
-Prepared a case study on UPI fraud and created a prevention checklist for students.
+Developed a case study on UPI scams and created a checklist on how students can be aware of cybercrime.

----

 ## Key Learnings
-- Importance of digital safety and awareness
+- The importance of digital safety and awareness
-- How to build a professional online profile
+- How to establish a digital profile
-- Basics of coding and form creation
+- Basics of coding
-- Proper email communication etiquette
+- Email etiquette
-- Awareness of cybercrime and preventive measures
+- Awareness about cybercrime and how to stay away from it

----

 ## Google Form Link
 https://docs.google.com/forms/d/e/1FAIpQLSdHyfPFjjxj3JID8pK1lXfYhm9FYAQBRICeh01htmovEgxjOQ/viewform?usp=header